 Whale watching tours on traditional vessels don’t have a particular age limit and are available throughout the year from the Old Harbour of the capital city of Reykjavík, as well as Akureyri and Húsavík in the North, and the Snæfellsnes Peninsula in the West.
 As long as the waters are calm, you are free to bring even the very youngest onboard.

-A relatively new addition to Iceland’s varied activities, dog sledding is fast becoming a not-to-be-missed experience for wildlife enthusiasts.
+A relatively new addition to Iceland’s varied activities, dog sledding is fast becoming a not-to-be-missed experience for animal enthusiasts.
 On a dog sledding adventure, your kids can encounter Greenland Dogs, as well as Siberian and Alaskan huskies—different species of sled dogs, all equal in their loveliness.

 If your kids are really into these captivating animals, the Icelandic Seal Centre on the Vatnsnes Peninsula is a must-visit.
 The centre offers a wealth of information on these fascinating creatures, from their anatomy to their place in Icelandic culture and fables.
-The centre is not only educational and entertaining but an important research institution that monitors the animals’ populations to help build a sustainable seal-watching industry in Iceland.
+The centre is not only educational and entertaining, but an important research institution that monitors the animals’ populations to help build a sustainable seal-watching industry in Iceland.

 Dýragarðurinn í Slakka is a conveniently located petting zoo and farm on the South Coast of Iceland.
 The animals who live there include kittens, puppies, calves, piglets, rabbits, mice and parrots.
 There is no age limit for visiting, so bring all your animal-loving family members for a memorable day of reconnecting with nature and farm life.

-The location also boasts pool tables, a playground, an arcade and a mini-golf course, as well as a café and ice cream shop.
+The location also boasts pool tables, a playground, an arcade, and a mini-golf course, as well as a café and ice cream shop.
 Slakki is open every weekend of April and every day from May through August.
-If you are travelling with a group, it is possible to arrange a visit outside regular opening hours upon contacting the establishment.
+If you are travelling with a group it is possible to arrange a visit outside regular opening hours upon contacting the establishment.

 For a family holiday brimming with excitement, there is an array of adventure tours available for kids of different ages to participate in.
 Following are our top recommendations, along with information on age-limits, for outdoor adventures in Iceland.